-A. Alaska Clean Water Act (ACWA).
-In accordance with the ACWA program, DNR will work with the departments of Fish and Game and Environmental Conservation to protect and improve water quality, water quantity and fish habitat.
-Any development that impacts anadromous fish bearing waters or resident fish streams under AS 41.14.870 and .880 may require a permit from ADF&G.

-B. Priority of Public Uses in Stream Corridors.
-DNR will place a higher priority on protecting public use values in stream corridors than on providing opportunities for private ownership or development of land.
+- A. Alaska Clean Water Act (ACWA).
+In accordance with the ACWA program, DNR will work with ADF&G and ADEC to protect and improve water quality, water quantity and fish habitat.
+Any development that impacts anadromous fish bearing waters or resident fish streams will require a permit from ADF&G. Permits mat also be required from DEC for many activities. - B. Priority of Public Uses in Stream Corridors.
+DNR will place a higher priority on protecting public use values in stream corridors, including water quality and habitat protection, than on providing opportunities for private ownership or development of land.
 However, the department recognizes the demand for property along streams and will provide land for private purchase in some stream corridors.
 Prior to the disposal of stream corridor lands, DNR, in consultation with other affected agencies and the public, will assess existing and projected public use needs associated with the stream corridor.
-State land sales programs near streams having important recreation value will be designed to protect access to and along the stream for fishing, hiking, camping, and other recreational activities.
-Similarly, disposals near streams that have important fish or wildlife habitat or wildlife value will be designed to ensure the protection of the habitat and wildlife.
+State land sales programs near streams having important recreation value will be designed to protect access to and along the stream (AS 38.05.127) for fishing, hiking, camping, and other recreational activities.
+Similarly, disposals near streams that have important fish or wildlife habitat or wildlife value will be designed to ensure the protection of the habitat and wildlife through the imposition of measures to ensure riparian protection.